keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 Job Responsibilities:
 [Job Responsibilities](https://missions.center/cgcs-staff-information/continuity/cgcs-job-responsibilities.html#database-coordinator---lane-willis){: .btn }{:target="_blank"}

+## Brief Description
+The Database Coordinator role maintains critical databases for the CGCS.
+These databases include our student repository on HubSpot and our prayer card repository on Excel/WordPress.

 ## Tasks
 Create a list of daily, weekly, monthly, semesterly, and mission-critical tasks.
 These can include meetings to attend, reports and due dates, milestones, or subscription renewal dates.
 Include details about how to accomplish these tasks.